Independent assurance report.

 Findings with regard to the AA1000 AccountAbility Principle of inclusivity:

-- The principles of stakeholder involvement at Deutsche Telekom AG have been defined in accordance with the AA1000 AccountAbility Principles.
+- The principles of stakeholder engagement at Deutsche Telekom AG have been defined in accordance with the AA1000 AccountAbility Principles.

-- Internationally, the involvement of stakeholders is organized at international subsidiary level.
-This takes place in coordination with the central functions at Group level.
-It was found that stakeholders are regularly involved (e.g., through stakeholder dialog days) at the level of selected subsidiaries.
-As of the time of the audit, the international roll-out of the stakeholder involvement strategy had not been completed, but began while the audit was ongoing.
+- At international level, the involvement of stakeholders is organized at subsidiary level.
+Central functions at Group level regularly exchange information with the international subsidiaries.
+It was found that stakeholders are regularly involved (e.g., through inquiries, workshops or dialog formats) at the level of selected subsidiaries.
+The international roll-out of the Stakeholder Engagement Strategy was initiated during the reporting period (workshop of the international CR Manager Network in April 2012).

 Findings with regard to the AA1000 AccountAbility Principle of materiality:

 - As part of the materiality process, key CR topics are systematically identified with the input of internal and external stakeholders and shown in the materiality matrices within Deutsche Telekom AG's CR Report.
-Within the materiality process, issues relating to Deutsche Telekom AG's three CR categories were evaluated.
-The three CR categories are key pillars of the CR strategy with direct relevance to Deutsche Telekom's core business.
+Issues relating to Deutsche Telekom AG's three CR action areas were evaluated as part of the materiality process.
+The three action areas are key pillars of the CR strategy with direct relevance to Deutsche Telekom's core business.

-- As part of central stakeholder involvement, the expectations of individual stakeholder groups are determined in a targeted way, evaluated, and can then be taken into account in CR reporting, further CR communication, and the strategic alignment of the CR department.
+- As part of central stakeholder involvement, the expectations of individual stakeholder groups are determined in a targeted way and evaluated, and can then be taken into account in CR reporting, further CR communication, and the strategic alignment of the CR department.

-- Internationalizing the materiality process was the first step in standardizing the identification of key CR issues in the different international subsidiaries.
+- Internationalizing the materiality process was Deutsche Telekom AG's first step in harmonizing the identification of key CR issues in the various international subsidiaries.
+A manual was created for this which provides guidance to the international subsidiaries.

 Findings with regard to the AA1000 AccountAbility Principle of responsiveness: